-[For instructions on setting up for Configuration Audit in Threat Stack, use this document]
+For instructions on setting up for Configuration Audit in Threat Stack, see AWS Integrations Overview.

-Threat Stack Configuration Auditing feature allows AWS users to check their infrastructure (AWS) configuration against industry best practices curated by Threat Stack security engineers.
+The Threat Stack Configuration Auditing (Config Audit) feature allows Amazon Web Services (AWS) users to check their infrastructure (AWS) configuration against industry best practices curated by Threat Stack security engineers.

-Threat Stack comes with a set of best practices for AWS Cloud Security pre-configured.
-After you integrate Threat Stack with your AWS account (instructions here), you can initiate an audit of the configurations in your account on demand and then schedule regular daily audits.
+Threat Stack comes pre-configured with a set of best practices for AWS Cloud Security.
+After you integrate Threat Stack with your AWS account, you can initiate an audit of the configurations in your account on demand and then schedule regular daily audits.

 The following are the major functions of the feature: